-This page contains links to the original text of Richard II by Shakespeare.
+This page contains links to the original Richard II full text by Shakespeare.

 The language used in Shakespeare’s day is slightly different to today’s modern English, which is reflected in the text.
 Our article on Shakespeare & early modern English, or our Shakespeare dictionary, will help you to understand the language as you read through the original text